ishanisen/telco-churn-retention-ml/README.md

+# Telco Customer Churn Prediction

-## Project Overview
+## Problem Statement

-This project builds an end-to-end customer churn prediction pipeline using the IBM Telco Customer Churn dataset.
-The main objective is to identify customers who are most likely to leave and translate those predictions into retention-focused business insights.
-This project is designed to demonstrate practical machine learning skills including data cleaning, preprocessing, feature engineering, model evaluation, and business interpretation.
+Customer churn directly affects recurring revenue and customer lifetime value in telecom businesses.
+The goal of this project is to predict which customers are most likely to leave, explain the drivers behind churn risk, and translate those predictions into practical retention actions.

+This project uses the IBM Telco Customer Churn dataset to build an end-to-end machine learning pipeline for churn prediction, model interpretation, and business-oriented retention analysis.

-## Dataset
+## Dataset Overview

 The dataset used in this project is the IBM Telco Customer Churn dataset.
 Each row represents a telecom customer, and the columns include demographic information, subscribed services, billing details, contract type, payment method, and the target variable `Churn`.

-This dataset is well suited for a supervised classification problem because it contains a realistic mix of numerical and categorical features along with a business-relevant prediction target.
+This dataset is well suited for supervised classification because it contains a realistic mix of numerical and categorical features along with a business-relevant prediction target.

+## Project Approach

+The project was built as an end-to-end machine learning workflow:

+- Data cleaning and preprocessing
+- Feature engineering
+- Model training and comparison
+- Threshold tuning
+- Explainability with SHAP
+- Retention simulation
+- Streamlit app for single-customer scoring

-## Preprocessing
+### Preprocessing

 The preprocessing pipeline is designed to make the dataset clean, reproducible, and ready for machine learning.
 The raw data is first cleaned by fixing data types, converting numeric-like string columns into proper numeric format, and standardizing inconsistent service labels such as replacing `"No internet service"` with `"No"`.

 After cleaning, the data is split into train, validation, and test sets using stratified sampling so the churn class balance is preserved across all splits.
 For model-ready preprocessing, a `ColumnTransformer` is used to handle mixed feature types.
 Numerical columns are imputed using the mean, categorical columns are imputed using the most frequent value, categorical features are one-hot encoded, and scaling can be applied for linear models when needed.
-This setup makes the preprocessing pipeline reusable and reduces leakage risk by learning transformations only from the training data.

-## Engineered Features
+### Engineered Features

 The following engineered features were created to better capture customer lifecycle, service adoption, contract risk, and billing behavior.